 Tales from Halton

-Stories and anecdotes from the 69th's time at RAF Halton, between 1951 and 1954.
-Dates shown refer to when the story appeared in the 69th Association's newsletter.
+Stories and anecdotes from the 69th's time at RAF Halton, between 1951 and 1954, and from outide in the wider world.

 The armourers of 3 Wing, 69th Entry, at Halton, 1951

 The 61st were the last entry to be taught fabric repairs, hulls and floats and carpentry.
 "We" [the 69th] all know that was incorrect having been taught all three

 He got his name very quickly because of a rich, deep, booming bass voice when some of the younger one's voices still had to break.
 I am fairly sure Boom was the oldest person to come in with our entry

 One day when it was pouring with rain, Hippo stated "All out on gardening".
 An intelligent apprentice then said, "But it is raining Flt!"
 Response, "Well you've got groundsheets!"